dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 def process_value(value):
 ```

-Our base set of typing rules (listed as "Common Rules") don't handle
+Our base set of typing rules (listed as "Common Rules" in Appendix
-unannotated functions though, so we're going to have to add some more,
+[B.1](#sec:commonrules)) don't handle unannotated functions though, so
+we're going to have to add some more, and here we're faced with a
-and here we're faced with a choice.
-The typing rules for normal Python
+choice.
+The typing rules for normal Python say that functions without
-say that functions without return type annotations return the Any
+return type annotations return the Any type, and arguments without a
-type, and arguments without a type annotation have the type Any.
-In
+type annotation have the type Any.
+In fact, normal mypy will not check
-fact, normal mypy will not check unannotated functions at *all*, even
+unannotated functions at *all*, even for internal consistency; the
-for internal consistency; the `--check-untyped-defs` option will add
+`--check-untyped-defs` option will add some checking back, but the
-some checking back, but the types of arguments and return type will
+types of arguments and return type will still be Any.
+In Python, a
-still be Any.
-In Python, a value of any type can be converted to an
+value of any type can be converted to an Any, and an Any can be
-Any, and an Any can be converted to any value type.
+converted to any value type.

 This means that it would be technically type safe to do anything in
 the body of `process_value`, including just returning the argument,